 Photographs were taken in each of the cardinal directions from the center of the plot.
-Photos are not included in this report due to file size, but will be provided to West Yost.
+Photos are not included in this report due to file size, but will be provided to West Yost on behalf of Watermaster/IEUA.

 Data Analysis